 The Securities Investor Protection Corporation (SIPC) is a nonprofit corporation that insures funds invested in broker-dealer accounts.
 The SIPC is funded by assessments paid by the brokers and dealers.

 Each State has its own securities commission and rules.

 For an overview of the regulatory scheme, read Introduction to the Federal Securities Laws and Introduction to the State Securities Laws.

 The Federal Rules and Regulations

-- From the SEC, outlines of the forms and instructions for filing them.
+- From the SEC, outlines of the forms and instructions for filing the various security registration filings.
 Not for use by a novice, but provides good background material.

 The full text of the 1934 Act, which primarily governs the purchase and sale of securities, securities brokerage firms and securities exchanges.

 Rules promulgated under the Securities Exchange Act of 1934.

 Selected Forms Prescribed for Use under the Securities Exchange Act of 1934.

 This Act regulates the organization of companies, including mutual funds, that primarily invest and trade in securities, and whose own securities are offered to the investing public.